Luc-Bertin/PythonBlog/_posts/2020-12-18-hands-on-supervised-learning.md

 ## We can set `maxdepth ` before training anything.
 This is called an <i>hyperparameter</i>

+The hyperparemeter is set prior to the learning process and may influence it.
+Here, from `maxdepth=2`, here is the built tree from the training data:

 ```python
 create_and_show_tree(df, y, DecisionTreeRegressor(max_depth=2))
 ```

     DecisionTreeRegressor(max_depth=2)

 <img src="{{page.image_folder}}/output_54_1.png" align="center">

+Adding one feature and setting `maxdepth=3`, here is the tree we got:

 ```python
 df["exp_x"] = np.exp(df.x)
 create_and_show_tree(df, y, DecisionTreeRegressor(max_depth=3))
 ```

     DecisionTreeRegressor(max_depth=3)

 <img src="{{page.image_folder}}/output_55_1.png" align="center">

+Setting 2 other hyperparameters to some values we may get different trees on the same data used for training (actually the whole data we have here):

 ```python
 create_and_show_tree(df, y, DecisionTreeRegressor(